ABOUT THE AUTHOR

-When I was thirteen, I started to have horrible cramps, which I was told were normal.
+When I was 10 years old, my doctors discovered I had a hyperthyroid that they couldn’t control with medication.
+When I was 13, I started to have horrible cramps, which I was told were normal.
 It took me 10 years to get the correct diagnosis of endometriosis.
-Doctors told me my cramps were “normal” and part of life, even though the problem affected my life for 3 weeks every month, leaving me feeling exhausted.
-I had a near-death experience when I was 19 and it changed the way I have looked at life.
+At 19, I had a near-death experience and it changed the way I have looked at life.
 I felt the love of God (whatever you call him or her) and I understood my connection to EVERYTHING.
 I studied many religions and philosophies until I found what works for me……which is LOVE.

-For the next 15 years, I had one surgery almost every year, on or around the 4th of July and spent a lot of other days in the ER and hospital rooms.
+For the next 15 years, I had one surgery almost every year and spent a lot of other days in the ER and hospital rooms.

-At age 23, thinking I had back pain, I went to my chiropractor, who immediately sent me to the hospital.
-I was jaundiced (yellowed skin and eyes signaling serious liver issues).
+At age 23, I was jaundiced (yellowed skin and eyes signaling serious liver issues).
 After stabilizing me in a hospital room, they found I had no insurance and kicked me out.
-My (then) husband drove me to Highland Hospital in Oakland, where I spent my first time in a hospital bed.
-I had emergency surgery on the 4th of July weekend (many nurses & doctors volunteered to come in) and in the middle of surgery, I was awakened and shown an x-ray of my liver.
 The doctor pointed to a spot and said: “See this, if it’s cancer you’ll have a year to live, if it’s not, then you have a rare disease.”
 And then rushed me back in and put me back under anesthesia.
 A day or so later, I was diagnosed with a rare autoimmune liver disease called Primary Sclerosing Cholangitis (PSC), which is related to Crohn’s.